armanexplorer/golden-codes/_DMS/index.md

 EOF

 # config DKIM by running this and save the output as TXT DNS record
+# !
+WARNING: IT IS ONLY FOR ONE DOMAIN, FOR MULTIPLE, CHECK THE DKIM DOCS
 docker exec -it mailserver setup config dkim domain example.com

 # add DMARC record with the help of some good site (https://dmarcguide.globalcyberalliance.org/dmarc)